Get insider access

 4. Best Budget Bluetooth Headset for Calls

 The JBL Tune 760NC Wireless are the best budget Bluetooth headsets for calls we've tested.
-These headphones don't have the same fantastic noise isolation performance as the Anker Soundcore Space Q45 Wireless, so they aren't as useful in noisy areas.
-However, their integrated mic has a better recording quality, so your voice sounds natural, clear, and understandable over the phone.
+These headphones don't have the same excellent noise isolation performance as the Sony ULT WEAR Wireless, so they aren't as useful in noisy areas.
+However, their integrated mic has a slightly better recording quality, so your voice sounds natural, clear, and understandable over the phone.
 While the mic struggles to separate your voice from loud noises like the sound of a passing train, taking calls in a moderately noisy place like an office is no problem.
-They're not quite as sturdy as the Q45 but are still decently well-built and comfortable for long durations.
+They're not quite as comfortable or well-built as the Sony but they are still decently well-built and comfortable enough for long durations.

 Unlike the previous picks, they don't have a companion app or sound customization features.
 Fortunately, they reproduce voices clearly and accurately out of the box, so their sound is already suitable for phone calls.
 The headphones have a long, roughly 40-hour continuous battery life, so you don't need to worry about charging them daily.
-They also support multi-device pairing, so you can stay connected with your phone and computer simultaneously.
+They also support multi-device pairing, so you can stay connected with your phone and computer simultaneously, which is great if you field calls on both.

 You can check out our recording to hear what speech sounds like through the Tune 760NC Wireless.
 Or, if you want to hear how it handles background noise, you can listen to our recordings taken in quiet and loud environments.